HuiyingZz/NDDPlus/NDD+.md

 - Steel Stallion (Steelsage)

 - *Cry because Cryobox (Frostborn)*
-> Remove it once you get it!!
+> Remove it once you get it unless you are playing tank role.

 ## Utility rooms